ronba/rive-tools/packages/flutter_rive_generator/README.md

 Generates Flutter code from Rive files.

-rive_generator is a CLI which generates statically typed classes from your Rive files, giving you compile time safety when using artboards, animations and state machine triggers.
+flutter_rive_generator is a CLI which generates statically typed classes from your Rive files, giving you compile time safety when using artboards, animations and state machine triggers.

 # Warning